Trending Digital Nomad Locations, Cities and Hubs in 2018

 Haifa, in the north of Israel, is my hometown, and I think it’s a super cool city.
 It has a great mix of Arabs and Jews, who co- exist without friction.
 It also has great Mediterranean food and beautiful scenery.
 Over the past couple of years, a few coworking spaces opened up as well.
 The water is still good to swim in November (which is always a plus in my book).
 Although Haifa is much cheaper than Tel Aviv, it’s only takes 45 minutes to reach it by train, just in case you feel like a party.

 Galway, on the west coast of Ireland, is where I spent three months drinking Guinness and listening to street music.
 It sits, isolated, right on the west coast, in front of the great blue ocean.
-Ireland is a big economic success, so Galway may not have the best value for money, but it’s still a delightful town.
+Ireland economy is bouncing back, so Galway may not have the best value for money, but it’s still a delightful town.
 So much so, that people call it the “graveyard of aspirations”.
-This is due to a large quantity of foreigners who came to visit it for a weekend (like me) and stayed for a lifetime (which is what three months is for me).
+This is due to a large quantity of foreigners who came to visit it for a weekend (like me) and stayed for a lifetime (which is three months for me).
 Galway has music surrounding it, loads of fun genuine pubs, and the Irish people are incredibly friendly.
 And the Cliffs of Moher – breathtaking!
 The founder of Fleeting Life talks about her love affair with Galway.